v-zhuravlev/libzbxmodbus/README.md

     otherwise, defaults will be used:
       MODBUS_BIT if modbus function 1 or 2.
-      MODBUS_INTEGER if modbus_function 3 or 4.
+      MODBUS_UINT16 if modbus_function 3 or 4.

 * **endianness(optional):**
     Modbus endianness for 32bit/64bit datatypes: